ortfo/db/example/database/trigonometry-synth/description.md

 While making the image, I realized that it was similar to a synthesizer, more precisely a modular synthesizer.
 I also posted this image on [r/synthesizers](https://reddit.com/r/synthesizers) and received a lot of positive feedback and possible musical interpretations of an illustration.

 (connect)
-Looking for interesting ways to represent trigonometric identities, I tried to connect the different symmetry formulas of cos, sin, tan and cotan.
+Looking for interesting ways to represent trigonometric identities, I tried to connect the[^abcEF] different symmetry formulas of cos, sin, tan and cotan.

 (change-of-interpretation)
 While making the image, I realized that it was similar to a synthesizer, more precisely a modular synthesizer.
-I also posted this image on r/synthesizers and received a lot of positive feedback and possible musical interpretations of an illustration.
+I also posted this image on r/synthesizers and received a lot of positive feedback and possible musical interpretations of an illustration[^abcEF].

+[^abcEF]: geogrje